What We Do

 • Cristo Rey Tampa

-• In fall 2022, 61% of all ninth graders at Cristo Rey came from partner schools, and 50% of all students represented partner schools, exceeding program objectives and demonstrating the power of a partnership pipeline.
+• In fall 2022, 61% of all ninth graders at Cristo Rey came from partner schools.
+Half of all students represent partner schools.

-• 71% of students from partner schools had $3,000 or less of out-of-pocket expenses per year to attend college.
+• 88% of students from partner schools had $3,000 or less in out-of-pocket expenses per year to attend college.